Consumer Protection CGAP

 An Ecosystem Approach to Consumer Protection: What, Why and How?

-CGAP and other industry players have already begun developing various solutions that can help address financial consumer risks.
-We believe that a responsible digital finance ecosystem approach is the way forward.
-Its success rests on involving key ecosystem actors, building up capacities, and fostering collaboration to identify consumer risks and develop customer-centric solutions, policies and services that result in financial services that generate good customer outcomes.
+CGAP and other industry players have already developed various solutions that can help address DFS consumer risks.
+We believe that implementing a responsible digital finance ecosystem vision is the way forward.

 What have we learned so far about consumer risks in digital finance?

-Consumer protection efforts have struggled to keep track of a fast-evolving DFS market where bad practices grow faster than the increase in DFS usage and faster than the remedies.
-Findex 2021 uncovered concerning insights around potential users’ lack of trust in financial systems and existing users’ financial worry.
-CGAP has identified dozens of consumer risks facing DFS users around the world, and emerging evidence suggests women are more at risk than men.
-Digital consumer credit is of particular concern, according to CGAP’s research, which revealed troubling issues with transparency, fraud, data misuse and more.
-Also, with more people creating digital footprints and with financial services providers using these data trails to build their customer base and to develop new products, people in low-income countries are exposed to risks, such as data abuse and cybercrime.
+Consumer protection efforts have struggled to keep track of a fast-evolving DFS market where risk exposures are growing faster than the increase in DFS usage and faster than the remedies.
+The Global Findex 2021 uncovered concerning insights into potential users’ lack of trust in financial systems and existing users’ financial worry.
+CGAP has identified more than 60 kinds of consumer risks facing DFS users around the world.
+Digital consumer credit is of particular concern, according to CGAP’s research.
+Also, with financial services providers rapidly expanding consumers’ digital footprints to develop and deliver new products, people are increasingly exposed to risks, such as data misuse and cybercrime.

 Why is effective consumer protection rooted in building a responsible digital finance ecosystem?